 - Diagoras (Rhodes)

-There are also a number of smaller international airports, mostly located on the islands and often used for charter flights to Greece from the UK, Germany, and Scandinavia.
+There are also a number of smaller international airports, mostly located on the Greek islands and often used for charter flights to Greece from the UK, Germany, and Scandinavia.

 The national carrier of Greece is Aegean Airlines and its subsidiary Olympic Air They operate flights to the rest of Europe, the Middle East, and North Africa.

 If you’re flying from outside of the regions mentioned above, it’s a good idea to fly into a large European international airport (for example London Heathrow, Frankfurt, or Madrid) and book an onward flight with a budget airline as in that case the airfare to Greece will probably be cheaper.

 Buses are the most common way to travel on the Greek mainland, and it’s possible to travel into the country this way from all of the countries that it shares a border with, and there are multiple border crossings in each country.
 The easiest country to enter from these four is Bulgaria, as it’s also in the EU and border crossings are generally quick and hassle-free.